htmfilho/sports/_drafts/2024-06-22-welland-long-course-triathlon.md

 - Start the race sprinting for at least 200m to distance myself from the slow crowd.
 They produce waves that make breathing harder, affecting my cadence and technique.
 - After finding some space to myself, focus more on stretching and good technique to glide more and save energy.
 - If possible, find someone with reliable swimming, at my pace, to track from behind and slightly to the side (draft is illegal).
 This way I don't need to check for directions as often.
 - Swim backstroke to turn left or right in the turning floaters.
+Also, swim backstroke when tired because I get access to all the air I need to recover while efficiently moving forward.
 - When the finish line is finally visible, sprint to it, using the remaining energy in your arms, which will not be demanded as much anymore.
 - In the water, swimming is more efficient than walking, so try to swim until you can't stroke anymore, instead of walking when it's possible to reach the bottom.
+- While running to the transition:
+  - if wearing a wet suit, start removing it down to my waist and keep running to the bike with the legs covered.
-- While running to the transition, visualize myself doing the transition, going through all the steps in my head.
+  - visualize myself doing the transition, going through all the steps in my head.

 ## Transition to Bike

+- If wearing a wet suit, remove the remaining part.
 - Wear the helmet and make sure it is well attached and tight.
+- Put on the helmet.
-- Wear the sunglasses.
+- Put on the sunglasses.
-- My bike doesn't clip the shoes, so wear socks and running shoes instead.
+- My bike doesn't clip the shoes, so put socks on and running shoes instead.
 It will be slightly less efficient, but it will make the transition to running faster.
 - Put the nutrition in my pockets.
 - Remove the bike from the hack and run with it until passing the start line.